-The amount of time people spend sleeping is linked with two regions of their DNA, a new studysuggests.
+The amount of time people spend sleeping is linked with two regions of their DNA, a new study

 In the study, researchers examined data from more than 47,000 people of European ancestry who were participating in ongoing studies in Europe, the United States and Australia, and nearly 5,000 African-Americans.
 The researchers compared people's genetic information with how long they reported sleeping on an average night.

 "Sleep patterns are influenced by genetic differences," said study author Dr. Daniel Gottlieb, the director of the Sleep Disorders Center at VA Boston Healthcare System.
-"This study is one of the first to begin identifying these genetic differences, and will hopefully help us better understand the causes of sleep disorders and their relation to other important conditions, such as diabetes and psychiatric disorders."
-[5 Things You Must Know About Sleep]
+"This study is one of the first to begin identifying these genetic differences, and will hopefully help us better understand the causes of sleep disorders and their relation to other important conditions, such as diabetes and psychiatric disorders

 The researchers do not know what underlying mechanisms may explain the observed association between sleep duration and the two genetic regions identified in the new study, Gottlieb said.
 "This will require more detailed study of these regions of DNA," he said.